jqueguiner/dev-content/README.md

 We appreciate all contributions and will review and respond to them as soon as possible.

+## Getting Started
+Submit a pull request.
+That's it!

+If you want to be part of the PR reviewer, let me know [jlqueguiner@gladia.io](mailto:jlqueguiner@gladia.io); I'd love to have you join this project.

 ## License

 The Dev Content Aggregator project is licensed under the [MIT License](LICENSE).
 Feel free to modify and distribute the codebase, but please include attribution to this repository.